artifacthub/hub/docs/security_report.md

 ### Helm charts

-Images used by a Helm chart can be listed including a special annotation called `artifacthub.io/images` in the `Chart.yaml` file.
+Artifact Hub will try to extract the containers images used by Helm charts from the manifests generated from a dry-run install using the default values.
+Alternatively, images used by a Helm chart can be listed including a special annotation called `artifacthub.io/images` in the `Chart.yaml` file.
 You can find an example of how this is done in the Artifact Hub Helm chart [here](https://github.com/artifacthub/hub/blob/a3ffcb7cee0aa3923c3e4cf9bcf8ac0f2f437a2b/charts/artifact-hub/Chart.yaml#L25-L34).
 For more information please see the Artifact Hub [Helm annotations](https://github.com/artifacthub/hub/blob/master/docs/helm_annotations.md) documentation.
-The way this works may change when [Helm defines an official way to list the images](https://github.com/helm/helm/issues/7754).

 ### OLM operators